 Why is the Statue of Liberty Green?

-Copper that is exposed to the elements undergoes a series of chemical reactions (oxidation) that give it a pale green outer layer called Patina.
+Copper skin that is exposed to the elements undergoes a series of chemical reactions (oxidation) that give it a pale green outer layer called Patina.

 Is the Statue of Liberty a man or a woman?